Common Name: rattlesnake master

 Easily grown in average, dry to medium, well-drained soils in full sun.
 Prefers dryish, sandy soils.
 Self-seeds in optimum growing conditions.
 Plants tend to open up and sprawl if grown in overly fertile soils or in anything less than full sun.
 This is a taprooted plant which transplants poorly and is best left undisturbed once established.

 Eryngium yuccifolium, commonly called rattlesnake-master or button snake-root, is a Missouri native plant which occurs in rocky woods, prairies and glades throughout the State and was a common plant of the tallgrass prairie.
 Most members of the parsley/carrot family (Apiaceae) have finely cut foliage and flowers in domed umbels.
 Not so with rattlesnake-master which features basal rosettes of parallel-veined, bristly-edged, sword-shaped, medium green leaves (to 3' long) resembling those of yucca (lily family) and tiny, stemless, greenish-white flowers tightly packed into globular, 1" diameter heads resembling thistles (composite family).
 Flower heads appear in branched clusters at the top of smooth stiff stems typically rising to 3-4' (less frequently to 5-6') tall from the centers of the rosettes.
 Flower heads are subtended by whitish, pointed bracts.
-Common name is in reference to a former use of this plant as a treatment for rattlesnake bite.

 Specific epithet is in reference to leaves that look like Yucca.